Getting Started: Contributors

 2. Make your changes

-4. Run make audit (npm audit + gitleaks secret scanning)
+4. Run just audit (npm audit + gitleaks secret scanning)

 5. Commit and push

 Commit messages follow conventional format: type(scope): subject.
-Types include feat, fix, refactor, docs, style, test, chore, and perf.
+Types include feat, fix, refactor, docs, test, chore, and spec.
 Scope is the package name (e.g., map, libskill, pathway).
 Add ! after scope for breaking changes.